-Arizona G&T Cooperatives are owned by the members we serve.
-Our members include six electric distribution cooperatives that distribute electric power to their own residential and commercial consumers at the end of the line.
+Arizona G&T Cooperatives are owned by the Members we serve.
+Our Members include six Class A electric distribution cooperatives that distribute electric power to their own residential and commercial consumers at the end of the line.

 Rural electric co-ops were first established in the 1930s to bring electricity to rural areas that for-profit utilities refused to serve.
 Leaders adopted a cooperative business model where customers are owners.
 Co-op members elect their neighbors to serve on co-op board of directors, and the directors hire a manager to operate the co-op on a day-to-day basis.

 By the 1950s, local distribution co-ops outgrew their ability to meet the growing energy needs of their members.
 They formed their own power generation and transmission (G&T) cooperatives.
-Four Arizona electric co-ops formed AEPCO (now Arizona Generation and Transmission Cooperatives) in 1961.
+Four Arizona electric co-ops formed AEPCO in 1961.

 All cooperatives are guided by Seven Cooperative Principles.